zowe/docs-site/docs/user-guide/configure-cross-memory-server.md

 The `ZWESISTC` started task runs the load module `ZWESIS01`, serves the Zowe desktop that is running under the `ZWESVSTC` started task, and provides it with secure services that require elevated privileges, such as supervisor state, system key, or APF-authorization.

 Under some situations, the cross memory server will start, control, and stop an auxiliary address space.
 This runs as a `ZWESASTC` started task that runs the load module `ZWESAUX`.
 Under normal Zowe operation, you will not see any auxiliary address spaces started.
 However, vendor products that runs on top of Zowe may exploit its service so it should be configured to be launchable.
+For more information, see [Zowe Auxiliary Address space](configure-auxiliary-address-space.md).

-To install the cross memory server, take the following steps either manually or use the supplied convenience script `zowe-install-xmem-server.sh`. <!--@joe, is the script name zowe-install-xmem.sh? instead of zowe-install-xmem-server.sh?-->
+To install the cross memory server, take the following steps either manually or use the supplied convenience script `zowe-install-xmem.sh`.

 ## Step 1: Cross memory load library and PROCLIB